duckdb/duckdb-web/docs/extensions/json.md

 > Warning Following PostgreSQL's conventions, DuckDB uses 1-based indexing for [arrays](../sql/data_types/array) and [lists](../sql/data_types/list) but [0-based indexing for the JSON data type](https://www.postgresql.org/docs/16/functions-json.html#FUNCTIONS-JSON-PROCESSING).

-## Equality comparison
+## Equality Comparison

-> Warning Equality comparison is currently sometimes based on raw text comparison and sometimes and logical content comparison:
+> Warning Currently, equality comparison of JSON files can differ based on the context.
+In some cases, it is based on raw text comparison, while in other cases, it uses logical content comparison.

+The following query returns true for all fields:

 ```sql
 SELECT